AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/asset-reports.md

    ![files_report](assets/files_report.png)

-   The **[!UICONTROL Link Share]** report displays URLs to assets that are shared with external users from within AEM Assets.
-Het bevat e-mail-id&#39;s van de gebruiker die de assets heeft gedeeld, e-mail-id&#39;s van gebruikers met wie de assets worden gedeeld, de datum van delen en de vervaldatum voor de koppeling.
-De kolommen kunnen niet worden aangepast.
+   The **[!UICONTROL Link Share]** report displays URLs to assets that are shared with external users from within AEM Assets. <!-- It includes email ids of the user who shared the assets, emails ids of users with which the assets are shared, share date, and expiration date for the link. --> De kolommen kunnen niet worden aangepast.

    The **[!UICONTROL Link Share]** report, does not include options for subfolders and renditions because it merely publishes the shared URLs that appear under */var/dam/share*.